 By investing approximately $369 billion over the next ten years in energy security, environmental justice, and climate change programs, the Inflation Reduction Act of 2022 will lower carbon emissions by roughly 40 percent by 2030. addition, this legislation will reduce prescription drug costs and health care premiums, ensuring American families maintain accessible and affordable health care.
 The Inflation Reduction Act will be funded by requiring large, profitable corporations to finally pay their fair share in taxes.

-President Biden signs into law Senator Padilla’s bill, his first as a United States Senator, to strengthen the Federal Emergency Management Agency’s (FEMA) wildfire preparedness and response efforts passed unanimously out of the Senate.
-The FIRE Act will update the Stafford Act that governs FEMA—which was written when the agency primarily focused on hurricanes, tornadoes, and floods—to help ensure their efforts also address the unique nature of wildfires.
+President Biden signs into law Senator Padilla’s bill, his first as a United States Senator, to strengthen the Federal Emergency Management Agency’s (FEMA) wildfire preparedness and response efforts.
+The FIRE Act will update the Stafford Act, which was written when FEMA primarily focused on hurricanes, tornadoes, and floods—to help ensure their efforts also address the unique nature of wildfires.

 Padilla Legislation to Increase Aircraft for Fighting Wildfires Signed into Law

 The Emergency Aircraft Act, led by Senators Padilla and Kevin Cramer (R-N.D.) is included in the National Defense Authorization Act signed into law by President Biden.
 This legislation will increase the number of planes available to federal agencies and states for emergency response and wildfire suppression.